knot-design/wysihtml5plus/README.md

 # wysihtml5+
-Simplify wysiwyg editor.
-Easy to use, Image Uploader and Image Manager included, Multiple language support and more..
+Simple WYSIWYG HTML editor.
 Its based on wysihtml5(https://github.com/xing/wysihtml5).

 ## Features
 - Easy to use.